shivu-s-k/Todolist-ui/frontend/README.md

 # README.md

 ## Project Overview
-This project involves using **Google AI Studio** to generate prompts for the **Gemini API**, setting up a **Python application**, and containerizing it using **Docker**.
+This project involves using **Google AI Studio** to generate prompts for the **Gemini API**, setting up a **node js application**, and containerizing it using **Docker**.
 The goal is to ensure the application runs smoothly in a controlled environment and can interact with the AI model efficiently.

 ---